Azerbaijani football league system

-Rejection of a pyramid system

-Overall, the structure of football in Azerbaijan is amongst the most fractured and multi-faceted in Europe, being unique in having a plurality of adult male governing bodies (with Seniors, Juniors and Amateurs - see below).
-It is also unusual in the modern era in having declined to create a structured pyramid system, and as a result it is practically impossible for clubs at the bottom of the system to progress to the top, or for weak clubs to be relegated down the leagues.

 Current system

-Senior football
+Professional football

-The current system has been in place since the creation of the Azerbaijan Premier League at the start of the 2001-2002 season.
+The current system has been in place since the creation of the Azerbaijan Premier League at the start of the 2001–02 season.
 For each division, its official name, sponsored name and number of clubs is given:

-Below this national structure, but entirely separate of it and of each other, are 9 regional leagues, which include the North, West, Nakhchivan, Central, Karabakh, Baku, South and North-West Regional Football Leagues.
-They are all overseen by the Azerbaijan Football Association but they do not participate in the Azerbaijan Cup, with most clubs ineligible due to having inadequate stadiums.

-The women's league was first formed in 2003, though it was not then held between 2008-23 except for 2 and a half seasons.
-Only a top division has been run and the number of teams has varied considerably before.

 Amateur football

+Completely independent from the professional pyramid, there also exists an amateur league system.
 Azerbaijan's Amateur League is divided into four regions, which includes Baku, North, West and Central Region.

 Cup eligibility

 Domestic cups

 All Azerbaijan Premier League and Azerbaijan First Division clubs directly enter the Azerbaijan Cup.

 European cups

 From season 2008-09, the top side in the Azerbaijan Premier League qualify for the second qualifying stage of Champions League, while the second and third placed teams qualifying for the first qualifying stage of UEFA Europa League.
 The winners of the Azerbaijan Cup also qualify for the Europa League's second qualifying stage.

 While Azeri clubs initially entered the UEFA Women's Champions League from 2003, the removal of the senior league has meant that no Azeri team has competed since 2007.